Navigating Workplace Conflict

 Key Benefits & Takeaways

-- Describe the defining elements of conflicts
+- Describe the defining elements of conflict

-- Recognize the costs of conflict that is mismanaged or not dealt with at all
+- Recognize the costs of mismanaged conflict

 - Explore how culture aﬀects how stakeholders deal with conflict